Mintbase/Grants-Program/applications/Monad-Application.md

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?
-  - We've discussed our goals with Nate and Paul and identified a plethora of both "now" integrations that can be used plus "coming soon" features that sync very well with our business goals.
+  - We had always planned after "Phase I" of our first NEAR Grant was to continue building out our Product Roadmap with NEAR and partners.
+After substantial research and discussions with the Mintbase team, we believe this is the best solution for us to carry on with our roadmap since we have built sunbstantial aspects of the underlying required architecture, it makes to continue building upon this foundation.
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-  - We have 2 target audiences - Creators and their Fans.
+  - We have 2 target audiences - Music Creators and their Fans.
+Music Creators indcludes artist, record labels, festivals, and venues.
 We are working with one of the 3 Major Record labels amd other artists to help them migrate their 30 million YouTube subscribers to Monad.
 - What need(s) does your project meet?
-  - We need to create simple, elegant solutions to lower the barriers for Creators to supply art that can be monetized through tokenization and digital asset sales.
+  - We need to create simple, elegant solutions to lower the barriers for Creators and Fans to supply art that can be monetized through tokenization and digital asset sales.
 Then to in turn create entertaining Fan Experiences that will encourage usage and therefore be an excellent customer retention tool.
+We also see an opening in the market for a low cost NFT Gated Ticketing solution that will combine access to our Virtual Venues with IRL Venues.
 - Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
   - Sweatcoin has done something similar of course with the "exercise to earn" aspect of what we're doing.
 We are unaware of other Web3 versions of Twitch for Music which is what we are building out.